microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/TS for JS Programmers.md

 There are already a small set of primitive types available in JavaScript: `boolean`, `bigint`, `null`, `number`, `string`, `symbol`, `object` and `undefined`, which you can use in an interface.
 TypeScript extends this list with a few more. for example: `any` (allow anything), [`unknown`](/en/play#example/unknown-and-never) (ensure someone using this type declares what the type is), [`never`](/en/play#example/unknown-and-never) (it's not possible that this type could happen) `void` (a function which returns `undefined` or has no return value).

+You'll see quite quickly that there are two syntaxes for building types: [Interfaces and Types](/play/?e=83#example/types-vs-interfaces) - you should prefer `interface`, and use `type` when you need specific features.

 ## Composing Types

+Similar to how you would create larger complex objects by composing the, together TypeScript has tools for doing this with types.
-TypeScript has three ways in which you can build complex types by working with many smaller types.
+The two most popular techniques you would use in everyday code every to create new types by working with many smaller types are Unions and Generics.

 ### Unions